 Yin Yoga is a quiet practice that targets the joints and connective tissues of the body with mindful, long, steady poses.
-Weekly Monday class is 60 minutes.
-Class will begin with breath work and gently flowing poses to warm up the body (the yang portion of the class) before moving on to deeply held stretches (yin).
-The yin portion of class will be a variety of seated/floor postures that will be held for 3 to 5 minutes.
+Class is 60 minutes.
+Class will begin involve breath work and deeply held poses.
+Poses will be a variety of seated/floor postures that will be held for approximately 3 to 5 minutes.
 Props will be used to adapt poses as needed.
 Yin provides a wonderful counterbalance to more active practices.

 Vinyasa is a fun, vibrant 60 minute practice designed to release tension and promote strength and vitality.
 This class includes asana in the vinyasa flow style followed by a shorter period of relaxation and meditation.
 The intention is to promote health, peace and well-being.